selewirre/stellar_system_creator/next_steps.md

 5. Add trigger functions to insert menu
 6. Add right-click functionalities for tree view.
     - Make lagrange position a comboBox.
-    - add details on binary system
+    - fix details of binary system, so it can cross update with children.
     - add details on stellar system
     - add details on planetary system
 8. Add tree view header right-click functionalities (and allow name change like rest "system" types)